tanishpophale53/Employee-Attrition-analysis-using-Machine-Learning/README.md

 KEYWORDS: Attrition, Retention, Managers, Employees and Organization.

-The Dataset ha sbeen visualize using tableau. https://bit.ly/3ZqzGBH
+The Dataset has sbeen visualize using tableau. https://bit.ly/3ZqzGBH